AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/kpi.md

 Adobe may add optional request and response members (name/value pairs) to existing API objects at any time and without notice or changes in versioning.

-The report endpoints described in this guide are routed through analytics.adobe.io.
+The report endpoint described in this guide are routed through analytics.adobe.io.
 To use them, you will need to first create a client with access to the Adobe Analytics Reporting API.
 For more information, refer to [Getting started with the Analytics API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/).

 ## Report features